Xyvir/iex.run/.github/readme.md

 ## Arbitrary arguments are supported by using '?' as a delimiter.
 iex.run will replace all '?' with spaces when the command is launched.
 All forward-slashes '/' past the first quesiton mark are preserved and passed as an argument.

-## 'Metaparameters' can modify the default behaviors of iex.run on an as-needed basis.

 > Example:
-> curl.exe iex.run/alphabet?23-30?35-50 | iex
+``curl.exe iex.run/alphabet?23-30?35-50 | iex``
 > is the same as:
-> alphabet.cmd 23-30 35-50
+``alphabet.cmd 23-30 35-50``

+## 'Metaparameters' can modify the default behaviors of iex.run on an as-needed basis.
+Use '@' signs to specify metaparemeters which will not be passed to the command, but rather will toggle the default settings by the same name in the config.html.

+``curl.exe iex.run/alphabet?23-30?35-50?@Debugvars | iex``

 ## Setting up your own iex.run instance is easy!